knightech/td-kfka/README.md

 # Title Discovery

-## This service provides a stub for the title discovery service supplying stubbed response for the following genres
+## This service provides a stub for the title discovery service supplying mocked responses for the following genres:-

 ### Action